droooney/idb-model/README.md

 ##### Model.update(values[filter][, options])

-* values - either an object with fields to update or a callback that is called with an instance to update.
+* values (required) - either an object with fields to update or a callback that is called with an instance to update.
 In case of callback **don't** return a new value, rather modify the instance.
-* filter - callback that takes an instance.
+* filter (optional) - callback that takes an instance.
 If returns truthy value then the record is updated, otherwise not.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](Model#beforeDelete) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](#modelbeforesavetransaction-options) hook.

 Updates records that match the filter.
 If no filter specified, all records are updated.
 Returns `Promise` resolved with the updated instances.